 Erectile dysfunction is when you are unable to get an erection or to maintain an erection in order to have sex.
 It can sometimes be referred to as impotence or shortened to ED and it is a very common symptom men can experience from time to time.
 In most cases, there is no serious underlying cause and may improve on its own, although it is important to know there is a treatment that can help.
-It is especially common in older men with around 50% or more of men over 40 experiencing ED at some point.
+It is especially common in older men with around 1 in 2 men over the age of 40 experiencing ED at some point.

 Some of the things that can contribute to erectile dysfunction include tiredness, stress or excessive alcohol.
 The causes of longer-term erectile dysfunction can be split into 3 main types which are psychological, physical health and medication-induced.
 Psychological causes of erectile dysfunction include stress, performance anxiety (or any anxiety around having sex), relationship issues, or mental health conditions such as depression.
 With psychological causes, erectile dysfunction usually starts suddenly, not gradually, and it is best to treat the cause (e.g. the mood symptoms) rather than treating the symptom of erectile dysfunction.
 Treat the mood symptoms, and the erectile dysfunction will hopefully improve.

 Physical causes are usually the reason for ED in men over 40 with reduced blood flow to the penis being at the top of that list.
 The arteries in the penis become too narrow for enough blood flow to cause an erection.
 Men who smoke, have high blood pressure or have high cholesterol levels are more at risk of developing this.
 With physical causes, erectile dysfunction tends to occur more gradually over time rather.
 Chronic health conditions that affect nerves or blood flow such as diabetes or multiple sclerosis can also cause ED as well as any damage to the penis or low testosterone levels however these are less common.